Abundance of non-uniformly hyperbolic H\'enon like endomorphisms: Introduction

-{ \textsl{Acknowledgments. } This works was realized at the IMS at SUNY Stony Brook NY, at the CRM in Barcelona, and at the IHES.
-I thanks these institutes for their hospitalities.
-I am very grateful to M. Benedicks for presenting me deeply and longly the proof of his work with L. Carleson at the IMS.
-I am also thankful to J-C. Yoccoz for many discussions and comments on this work.
-Eventually I which to thank M. Lyubitch who offer me all the best conditions to start this project.}
+{ \textsl{Acknowledgments. } This work was done at IMS at SUNY Stony Brook NY, at CRM, at MFO, at IHES, at Institute Mittag-leffler and at University Paris 13.
+I thanks these institutes for their hospitality.
+I am heavily indebted to M. Benedicks who presented me during a long time his work with L. Carleson at the IMS.
+I am also extremely thankful to J.-C. Yoccoz for many discussions, his interesting advice (those implicitly contained in \cite{Y15} are explicitly mentioned).
+I wish to thank M. Lyubich who offered me all the best conditions to start this project.
+I am also very grateful for Y. Ishii, M. Shishikura, H. Takahashi and M. Tsujii for having carefully listened to this work during a mini-courses in Tokyo and expressed valuable suggestions.
+I am finaly thanksful to S. Crovisier, F. Ledrappier, E. Pujals, R. Perrez Marco and J. Rivera-Letelier for their encouragements.
+I am grateful to F. Brumley for some of his English corrections.
+I am very thankful for the referees, their corrections and suggestions. }